 Ingredients Needed

-Three types of ginger!
+Three kinds of ginger!
 A combination of ground, crystallized, and dried ginger gives these soft, chewy cookies their intense flavor.

 Dark molasses.
 Molasses is a key ingredient in many ginger / gingerbread cookies.
 It has a warm, sweet, and somewhat smoky flavor.
 For a more robust molasses flavor, we’ve used dark molasses.
 For a milder flavor, you can use a light molasses if preferred.